Mobile App Dev

 Fixed Price iPhone App Proposals - One Contrary Consultant's View

 I’ve seen a some traffic lately about billing and proposals for writing iPhone apps.
 Most of what I’ve seen revolves around hourly rates, but I think that’s not a helpful way to go, so I thought I’d chime in with my opinion.
-I’ve been a consultant off and on for the better part of my career, starting with EDS in 1993.
-I’ve worked for different consulting shops and independently and I’ve read extensively on the topic.

 4 min read